cpease00/nyt_app/README.md

   <img src="keywords_obama.png" title="Obama keywords">
   <img src="keywords_trump.png" title="Obama keywords">
 </p>
+The most interesting result is the contrast between the top keywords for each president.
+Undoubtedly these will be shifted slightly as President Trump's term progresses.
+A possible explanation for the difference is a change in the way that NYT writers attribute different keywords to the article as there is likely not a concrete procedure for assigning these tags.

 # Next steps:
-* explore different news sources and their coverage of the two presidents, and how the different agency with different viewpoints differ in how they cover the presidents.
+* explore different news sources and their coverage of the two presidents, to see how media institutions with different viewpoints differ in how they cover the presidents.
 * expand the news source to include Twitter, which is a less filtered and unedited view of the general public's sentiment on presidential news coverage.
-* Leverage natural language processing to gauge the sentiment score of the newspaper coverage on the presidents by headlines, or by the actual content of the article, and be able to compare our findings on their sentiment scores.
+* Leverage natural language processing to gauge the sentiment of the newspaper coverage on the presidents by headlines, or by the actual content of the article.